zhansenahmetov/kaspiPrice/README.md

-The project is created to make the work with XML files easier CRUD functions.
+The project is created to make the work with XML files easier.

+*Drag and drop XML file with the format used in Kaspi market (Kazakhstan).
+*The app will read and show the list of all possible products.
+*The operations on table can be done only with a license key.
-Any XML file used in Kaspi market can be dragged and dropped into the app, the app will show it and allow CRUD functions and also sorting, searching operations are possible.
+*The app allows CRUD functions and also sorting, searching operations are possible.